You Can Fly Around the World and Drink Your Own Urine Thanks to the Power of the Sun

 Solar energy is finding its way into innovations big and small all over the world -- and the sky's the limit.

-Here's a glance at some more of the ways solar technology is making an impact in a wide range of industries, ranging from architecture to animal conservation, check out our slideshow below.
+For more about how solar technology is making a major impact in a wide range of industries, from architecture to animal conservation, check out our slideshow below.

 George Airport, located in Western Cape Province in South Africa, is Africa's first solar-powered airport.
 Forty percent of the airport's electricity comes from the panels that were installed for nearly $1 million.
 Some 600,000 travelers fly in and out of the airport every year.
 Officials in Africa are looking to equip eight more airports with the technology.
 Last year, the Cochin International Airport Limited in Kerala, India, became the first airport in the world to be solar powered.